onesentforth/discipleschool/themes/after-dark/docs/content/feature/quick-install.md

   caption="After Dark Quick Install running to completion in Terminal on macOS Mojave."
 >}}

-If you'd prefer not to run the script you can still [Download Manually](/#download) and use [Online Help](../online-help) as an example to get you started.

 # Multi-site Configuration

 After Dark enables multi-site management from a single installation.
 To manage multiple websites use the `-c` and `-d` flags to specify the `content` and `destination` directories, respectively